hatamiarash7/cdn-go/docs/LoadBalancerSetting.md

 HasNextUpstreamTcp returns a boolean if a field has been set.

-### GetNextUpstreamTcpCode
+### GetNextUpstreamTcpCodes

-`func (o *LoadBalancerSetting) GetNextUpstreamTcpCode() NextUpstreamTcpCodes`
+`func (o *LoadBalancerSetting) GetNextUpstreamTcpCodes() NextUpstreamTcpCodes`

-GetNextUpstreamTcpCode returns the NextUpstreamTcpCode field if non-nil, zero value otherwise.
+GetNextUpstreamTcpCodes returns the NextUpstreamTcpCodes field if non-nil, zero value otherwise.

-### GetNextUpstreamTcpCodeOk
+### GetNextUpstreamTcpCodesOk

-`func (o *LoadBalancerSetting) GetNextUpstreamTcpCodeOk() (*NextUpstreamTcpCodes, bool)`
+`func (o *LoadBalancerSetting) GetNextUpstreamTcpCodesOk() (*NextUpstreamTcpCodes, bool)`

-GetNextUpstreamTcpCodeOk returns a tuple with the NextUpstreamTcpCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNextUpstreamTcpCodesOk returns a tuple with the NextUpstreamTcpCodes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNextUpstreamTcpCode
+### SetNextUpstreamTcpCodes

-`func (o *LoadBalancerSetting) SetNextUpstreamTcpCode(v NextUpstreamTcpCodes)`
+`func (o *LoadBalancerSetting) SetNextUpstreamTcpCodes(v NextUpstreamTcpCodes)`

-SetNextUpstreamTcpCode sets NextUpstreamTcpCode field to given value.
+SetNextUpstreamTcpCodes sets NextUpstreamTcpCodes field to given value.

-### HasNextUpstreamTcpCode
+### HasNextUpstreamTcpCodes

-`func (o *LoadBalancerSetting) HasNextUpstreamTcpCode() bool`
+`func (o *LoadBalancerSetting) HasNextUpstreamTcpCodes() bool`

-HasNextUpstreamTcpCode returns a boolean if a field has been set.
+HasNextUpstreamTcpCodes returns a boolean if a field has been set.

 ### GetProtocol